 A few recent investigations have begun to illuminate the ways in which culture might be associated with mean levels of optimism around the world.
-A recent study used the Gallup World Poll data to examine cross-country variability in individuals' predictions of future subjective socioeconomic status, which researchers used as a proxy for dispositional optimism (Gallagher, Lopez, & Pressman, 2012).
-Although the researchers had to rely on this imperfect proxy, their analysis demonstrated that across 142 countries, most individuals had favorable expectations, and on the individual level, this optimistic projection was consistently associated with higher levels of subjective well-being and subjective health across countries (Gallagher et al., 2012).
+A recent study used the Gallup World Poll data to examine cross-country variability in individuals' predictions of future subjective socioeconomic status, which researchers used as a proxy for dispositional optimism (Gallagher et al., 2013).
+Although the researchers had to rely on this imperfect proxy, their analysis demonstrated that across 142 countries, most individuals had favorable expectations, and on the individual level, this optimistic projection was consistently associated with higher levels of subjective well-being and subjective health across countries (Gallagher et al., 2013).

-Additionally, a meta-analysis of 213 studies from 22 countries (Fischer & Chalmers, 2008) focused on cross-cultural variation in mean-level optimism scores, assessed using the revised version of the Life Orientation Test (LOT-R), and the association between each country's average level of optimism and various culture-level value dimensions (i.e., power distance, egalitarianism, individualism, uncertainty avoidance, masculinity, autonomy, harmony, and SES).
-The researchers concluded that the variability in mean-level optimism scores was fairly small across countries, yet countries with higher optimism tended to be higher in egalitarianism and individualism (Fischer & Chalmers, 2008).
+Additionally, a meta-analysis of 213 studies from 22 countries (Fischer & Chalmers, 2008) focused on cross-cultural variation in mean-level optimism scores, assessed using the revised version of the Life Orientation Test (LOT-R), and the association between each country's average level of optimism and various culture-level value dimensions (i.e., power distance, egalitarianism, by country